A great professional headshot editing tips is important for making a good first impression, even…

 2. Go to the Image Size Settings

 In the Image Size box, you’ll find all the key controls to adjust the image dimensions, including width, height, and resolution.
-You can adjust the size to fit your project, whether you’re preparing a photo for your website or adjusting it for a high-quality print.
+You can resize the photo to fit whatever you need.

 3. Adjust Height and Width of your Image

-In the Image Size dialog box, you’ll see two important fields: Width and Height.
-This is where you input the new dimensions for your image.
-Changing these fields will determine how big or small the image will appear.
+Now that you’ve opened the Image Size window, you’ll see two boxes labeled Width and Height.
+This is where you type in the new size you want for your image.
+These numbers decide how big or small your photo will be.
+Just enter the values you need, and Photoshop will take care of the rest.

 4. Adjust your Resolution